Nivitus/Machine-Learning-Projects/Loan Price Prediction/readme.md

 ![](Images/Niv.JPG)

+- I hope all of you like this one.
+I wrote about this project an **Article** or **Blog** on **Medium**.
+If you wanna read a Blog on **Medium** just [Click Here](https://medium.com/@Nivitus./loan-price-prediction-using-machine-learning-b585aafa3e7) **Thank you so much !!**

 ## Conclusion

 ![](Images/11.JPG)

-### From the Exploratory Data Analysis, we could generate insight from the data.
+#### From the Exploratory Data Analysis, we could generate insight from the data.
 How each of the features relates to the target.
-Also, it can be seen from the evaluation of three models that Logistic Regression performed better than others, Random Forest and Decision Tree. ###
+Also, it can be seen from the evaluation of three models that Logistic Regression performed better than others, Random Forest and Decision Tree. ####